spacetelescope/drizzlepac/doc/source/mast_data_products/pipeline-astrometric-calibration-description.rst

-  * **cross_match_check**: Ensures that if the number of cross matches is less than 100, it does a check to ensure a pearsons correlation coefficient of greater than 0.5; this appears to duplicate the *radial_offset_check*.
+  * **cross_match_check**: Ensures that if the number of cross matches is less than 100, it does a check to ensure a Pearsons correlation coefficient of greater than 0.5; this appears to duplicate the *radial_offset_check*.